Sex workers' rights: Sex-positive feminist

 Sex-positive feminists believe that no form of sexual expression should be vilified, except that which is not consensual.
 One of the main advocates of this feminist perspective is Carol Queen.
 She argues that radical feminists probably generalize too widely as far as women are concerned, and do not take into consideration more complicated circumstances such as sadomasochism and prostitution.
 Elisa Glick also states that configurations of power within relationships do not prevent women from exercising it and that they can be used to enable women to exercise it.
-At the height of the movement, particularly following the Stonewall Riots, sex-positive feminists combined forces with other organizations such as the Gay Liberation Front in hopes of achieving a sexual revolution.
-This entailed overthrowing capitalism, rejecting heteronormative ideas of respectability by advocating for sexual freedom and bodily autonomy, and centering human rights.
-Although there was a wide variety of beliefs and goals within the sex liberation movement, with a variety of organizations emerging as a result, the shared objectives were decriminalization, destigmatization, and increased economic/social/legislative opportunities, especially for trans sex workers and sex workers of color.
-The first and most recognized sex work organization, Call Off Your Old Tired Ethics (COYOTE), was founded in 1973 by Margo St. James.
+At the height of the movement, particularly following the Stonewall Riots, sex-positive feminists collared with other organizations such as the Gay Liberation Front in hopes of achieving a revolution.
+This entailed overthrowing capitalism, rejecting heteronormative ideas, and centering human rights.
+Although some of the common shared objectives were decriminalization, destigmatization, and increased economic/social/legislative opportunities, especially for trans sex workers and sex workers of color.

+The first sex work organization, Call Off Your Old Tired Ethics (COYOTE), was founded in 1973 by Margo St. James.
 Although it worked on a wide range of issues, it focused primarily on the unequal treatment female sex workers received compared to male sex workers.
-Although prostitution was equally banned for male and female prostitutes, women made up 90% of arrests and usually had to undergo quarantine, invasive screenings, and disproportionate levels of surveillance and shame that made them vulnerable to other abuses, whereas male prostitutes were often let go.
-Through their work, COYOTE and other sex-positive feminists sought to move control out of the hands of 'police, pimps, and patron' and into the sex workers themselves, as well as promoting sex-positive education and empowerment.
-Not only did sex workers of this movement declare they were not victims who needed saving through the banning of their work, but they argued they were, in many cases, more liberated than women in monogamous, heterosexual marriages who were often sexually repressed due to cultural expectations of women being sexually passive and ignorant with little to no sexual agency.
+Women prostitutes made up 90% of arrests, whereas male prostitutes were often let go.

 Men on porn

-There is debate on whether the consumption of porn among men is good for their well-being, though in a study of over 300 men aged 18 to 73 97% report that they have watched porn, with 94% reporting having done so in the last 6 months and 82% reporting doing so in a manner they would consider "regularly".

-Men of all ages report an overall positive experience with porn, though younger men express greater negative than older men- which researchers speculate is because porn skews their perceptions of sex.
+There is debate on whether the consumption of porn among men is good for their well-being, though in a study of over 300 men aged 18 to 73, 97% report that they have watched porn, with 94% reporting having done so in the last 6 months and 82% reporting doing so in a manner they would consider "regularly".
+Men of all ages report an overall positive experience with porn, though younger men express greater negatives than older men—which researchers speculate is because porn skews their perceptions of sex.